Cooling and entangling ultracold atoms in optical lattices

 \subsection{Thermometry}

 Here we present three methods for measuring the temperature.
 When the many-body wave functions are projected to number states on deep lattices, we can estimate the temperature from the parity measurements.
-At high temperatures, such as the initial entropy of Fig. \ref{Fig:f3}d, these values are deduced from the probabilities of the odd occupancies.
+At high temperatures, such as the entropy without cooling in Fig. \ref{Fig:f3}B, these values are deduced from the probabilities of the odd occupancies.
 However, limited by the fidelity of the parity detection, we probe the low-temperature system with two other approaches.
-One is based on the mass transport and the other relies on the shell structure of the Mott insulator state \cite{Bakr:2010,Sherson:2010}.
-Fig. \ref{Fig:f3}c shows the consistency of these two methods, and the experimental details are presented here.
+One is based on the density partition and the other relies on the shell structure of the Mott insulator state \cite{Bakr:2010,Sherson:2010}.
+Fig. \ref{Method_TwoThermometer} shows the consistency of these two methods, and the experimental details are presented below.

-These two thermometries are carried out on a small cloud with $\sim 4 \times 10^4$ atoms.
+By further evaporating the 2D gas,we carry out these two thermometries on a small cloud with $\sim 4 \times 10^4$ atoms.
 The transverse confinement is provided by a Gaussian potential.
 With the local density approximation, the chemical potentials of the lattice sites are $ \mu \left( y \right) = \mu \left( 0 \right) - V \left( y \right)$, where $\mu(0)$ is the chemical potential at the trap center.
 Fig. \ref{Method:Thermometer} shows the thermometry of these two methods performed on the cooling samples.
 The temperature of the system is controlled via the duration and adiabaticity of the lattice ramping.
 We find that the system has lower temperatures when the lattice loading has smaller modifications on the cloud size.
 This is because the adiabaticity is improved as the particles undergo less transport \cite{Dolfi:2015}.
 The whole cloud does not reach a global thermal equilibrium.
-The thermometry based on the transport behavior is robust to the irregular trap potential and can be used to probe systems without a global thermal equilibrium.
+The thermometry based on the partition of density is robust to the irregular trap potential and can be used to probe systems without a global thermal equilibrium.
 Furthermore, via counting the number statistics of the Mott insulator state, we can apply this thermometry onto a superfluid phase by coupling it with an insulating state.